-The Military Religious Freedom Foundation is proud to add United States Marine Corps Major William E. Barker to its foundation Board.
-In addition to joining MRFF, Major Barker is the Chairman of New Mexico’s 1st District Democrat Congresswoman Michelle Lujan-Grisham’s Military Academy Selection Team and was recently appointed to the Albuquerque Police Oversight Commission representing City Council District 9.
-Major Barker currently works with Albuquerque Public Schools (“APS”), the 28th largest school district in the nation, as the District Military Instructor.
-In this role he oversees the district’s 14 high school Junior ROTC programs and new leadership programs in 11 junior high schools.
+United States Marine Corps Major William E. Barker, in addition to being a MRFF Board Member, was the Chairman of New Mexico’s 1st District Democrat Congresswoman Michelle Lujan-Grisham’s Military Academy Selection Team and was appointed to the Albuquerque Police Oversight Commission representing City Council District 9.
+Major Barker worked with Albuquerque Public Schools (“APS”), the 28th largest school district in the nation, as the District Military Instructor.
+In this role, he oversaw the district’s 14 high school Junior ROTC programs and new leadership programs in 11 junior high schools.

-His other accomplishments include being selected to be on the NRA’s National Coach Development Staff, for which he works with rifle coaches of all levels, and serving as the New Mexico State Director for the Civilian Marksmanship Program and the American Legion Junior Shooting Program.
+His other accomplishments included being selected to be on the NRA’s National Coach Development Staff, for which he worked with rifle coaches of all levels, and served as the New Mexico State Director for the Civilian Marksmanship Program and the American Legion Junior Shooting Program.

-Notably, due to Major Barker’s tireless effort, every high school JROTC program now has its own rifle range.
-He assists in developing the curriculum for the program, recruits new instructors, and manages a $2.8 million budget.
-Part of Major Barker’s success in helping students to get accepted to military academies was due to a class segment devoted to preparing resumes, writing essays, and the application process generally.
-As the District Military Instructor, this class is now included in the JROTC programs across APS.
+Notably, due to Major Barker’s tireless efforts, every high school JROTC program now has its own rifle range.
+He assisted in developing the curriculum for the program, recruited new instructors, and managed a $2.8 million budget.
+Part of Major Barker’s success in helping students to get accepted to military academies was due to a class segment devoted to preparing resumes, writing essays, and the application process generally; this class is now included in the JROTC programs across APS.